Cryptocurrencies and Virtual Assets

 Virtual assets, or cryptocurrencies, have fundamentally changed the ways in which criminals, terrorists and hostile states operate their finances.

-Criminals are always one step ahead.
-From tumblers and mixers to so-called ‘pig-butchering’ scams, criminals continue to find ways to exploit virtual assets.
-Sanctioned states and malign actors misuse virtual assets to circumvent sanctions, obfuscate the source of stolen funds and generate revenue for their proliferation activities.
+Criminals, the corrupt and kleptocrats are always one step ahead.
+From cryptocurrency tumblers and mixers to so-called ‘pig-butchering’ scams, bad actors and hostile states continue to find ways to exploit virtual assets.
+Regulatory gaps, the patchy implementation of global standards and a lack of enforcement have meant that virtual assets can be misused to circumvent sanctions, obfuscate the source of stolen funds, generate revenue for illicit activities and undermine political integrity.
+This highlights the need for a coordinated international policy response and robust supervisory mechanisms.

-As countries implement the Financial Action Task Force’s standards for virtual assets, it is essential that policymakers, regulators, law enforcement and the private sector keep pace with developments in the virtual asset industry in order to understand the risks and seek mitigations.
+As countries implement the Financial Action Task Force (FATF) standards for virtual assets and consider their own regulatory framework, it is essential that policymakers, regulators, law enforcement and the private sector keep pace with developments in the virtual asset industry and understand risks and seek mitigations.
+Effective regulation and supervision are essential to both prevent illicit activity, and foster trust in the industry.

-Our work identifies emerging threats from virtual assets, and the new ways in which they can be used for criminal purposes, with the aim of ensuring a robust response and preventing the expanded abuse of virtual assets.
-Beyond virtual assets, our work also explores the security dimensions of digital assets and related topics, including Central Bank Digital Currencies, Decentralised Finance and the fragmentation of the payments ecosystem.
+Our work identifies emerging threats from virtual assets, and the new ways in which they can be exploited for criminal and malign purposes.
+We provide evidence-based insights to strengthen policy and operational responses and prevent the expanded abuse of virtual assets.
+Beyond virtual assets, our work also explores the security dimensions of digital assets and related topics, including stablecoins, Central Bank Digital Currencies, Decentralised Finance and the fragmentation of the payments ecosystem.

 Aims and objectives

-• The way in which North Korea seeks to obtain, launder and use cryptocurrencies to finance its development of weapons of mass destruction.
+• North Korea’s use of cryptocurrencies to obtain, launder, and channel funds to finance its weapons of mass destruction programme.

-• The role of virtual assets in laundering the proceeds of organised crime, including drug trafficking and fraud.
+• The use of virtual assets to launder the proceeds of organised crime, including drug trafficking and fraud.

 Project team